sergeyshpadyrev/variabler/README.md

 yarn add -D variabler
 ```

-If you install `variabler` as a dev dependency you can call it:
+If you install Variabler as a dev dependency you can call it:

 - As `variabler` from `package.json` scripts
 - As `./node_modules/.bin/variabler` from command line

 ## Initialization

-To add `variabler` into your project run the following command in your project directory:
+To add Variabler into your project run the following command in your project directory:

 ```sh
 variabler init